Opportunities for Youth Achievement Initiative

 The objectives of this initiative are to increase the number of lower-income students who develop academic and artistic skill during out-of-school time enrichment.
 We define enrichment as activities that extend learning beyond the content/expectations of the school curriculum.
 Enrichment could be academic (robotics clubs, book clubs, summer space camp, etc.) or in the arts (music lessons, screenwriting workshop, dance program, etc.).
 Not included are remedial programs to help struggling students achieve grade-level expectations.

-Grants will fund long-term, intensive programs that serve lower-income students in grades 4 – 12 who are exceeding grade-level norms.
+Grants support long-term, intensive programs that serve lower-income students in grades 4 – 12 who are exceeding grade-level norms.

 Specific interests include enrichment programs that help students fulfill their potential through academics and/or the arts.
 This initiative does not include development of leadership and/or social skills, mentoring (except in the context of academics or the arts), nor remedial programs to help struggling students achieve grade-level expectations.
 In the arts, grants will fund programs that allow students to study music, dance, visual arts, and/or theater in depth.
 Artistic skill development – not exposure – is the goal.